MichaelHJNLee/FileConvert/README.md

   - If the captcha verification has not succeeded, the convert button will remain disabled
   - If the captcha verification expires, the convert button will revert to being disabled
   - The JavaScript SDK 'filestack-js' was used to communicate with the FileStack API, and it was not used to implement any FileStack pickers or transform UI.
-  - This application is currently deployed onto an AWS EC2 instance and can be accessed on http://ec2-54-241-141-253.us-west-1.compute.amazonaws.com:3000/